PhilCorcoran/oracle-json/README.md

 `database` connection parameters for the ''oracle'' node module.
 The following options are used on the call to execute a procedure
 `noRespond` do not automatically respond to the client but save results of procedure as `res.locals.data`
-`query` use  req.query as input parameters.
-`body` use req.body as input parameters.
-`params` use req.params as input parameters.
-`inputs` specifiy the input parameters in this object
+`request` use the object named from express e.g. `request:"query"` will use `req.query` as the input to the procedure `inputs` specifiy the input parameters in this object
 # Examples: